department-of-veterans-affairs/va.gov-team/platform/content/form-content-process.md

 (Ask: Do all form fields translate to online application?
 Are there any form fields that we don’t need for the online form?)
 - Discuss if any of the form language, labels, or questions are confusing
 - Identify related and potentially dependent questions
-- Discuss if there is any specific content that should be included on the online's form Introduction page (addition eligibility information?)
+- Discuss if there is any specific content that should be included on the online's form Introduction page (additional eligibility information?)
-- Discuss if there is any specific content that should be included on the online's form Confirmation page (other related benefits a user  might be elibile for?)
+- Discuss if there is any specific content that should be included on the online's form Confirmation page (other related benefits a user  might be eligible for?)

 ## Determine scope

 -----

 After the discovery phase, we determine the scope of the project and begin to create issues to track the work.
-Since content and design work closely with form migrations, I've included some design steps below, so content editors have picture of the larger process.
+Since content and design work closely with form migrations, I've included some design steps below, so content editors have a picture of the larger process.

 **DESIGN**:
 Identify if new functionalities are required for this form.
 If so, discuss with developer and work on high-fidelity mockups about what the pattern would look like.